 Past thinking is obviously harmful to us.
 We do it all the time.
 But I hate to do it because my health and pain have gotten substantially worse, not better.
 So looking to the past I was capable of More.
 And looking at the Less I can do now makes me feel horrible.
 It is much more important to look at the present and for new potential opportunities.
 For example, new things to do that actually make you happy.
 Maybe your job will never make you happy and give you any satisfaction because you can no longer have that actual career anymore… just a job for a little work.
 So what?
 If you are capable of that, then do it and understand it gets you out of the house, socializing and is healthy in the sense it is good for a person mentally.
 And then… find things to do that genuinely make you happy.
 Like I should do more writing jobs because that is genuinely what makes me happy.

 We get forced to by our circumstances to slow the pace of our lives down.
 And this is good.
 I think living a more mellow life is the way to go.
 Less overall stress.
 More easy-going.
 Less need to say yes to every single event and social obligation.
-But also we can do things for self-care like hobbies, time to ourselves, walks and socializing… as part of talking care of ourselves.
+But also we can do things for self-care like hobbies, time to ourselves, walks, and socializing… as part of taking care of ourselves.
 We should look for opportunities to do those self-care things because they are as important as medication.
 So… maybe new doors to happiness will open.
 Not new stressful jobs that we cannot handle.
-But new potential for ways to fill that time with self-care.
+But new possibilities for ways to fill that time with self-care.
 We need it.